 Assigned to the US Pacific Fleet, the USS CROMMELIN was one of the "long hull" - versions in the PERRY - class of guided missile frigates.
 The ship was named after three brothers, all US Naval Academy graduates, who served during World War II.
-Decommissioned at Pearl Harbor, Hi., on October 26, 2012, and stricken from the Navy list 5 days later, the CROMMELIN was sunk as a target during RIMPAC 2016 on July 19, 2016 about 55 nautical miles north of Kauai, Hawaii.
+Decommissioned at Pearl Harbor, Hi., on October 26, 2012, the CROMMELIN was finally stricken from the Navy list 5 days later.
+The decommissioned CROMMELIN was sunk as a target during exercise RIMPAC 2016 off the Hawaiian Islands on July 19, 2016.

 |General Characteristics:||Keel Laid: May 30, 1980|